bet4a/d3wiki/Arrays.md

 <a name="d3_set" href="#wiki-d3_set">#</a> d3.<b>set</b>([<i>array</i>])

 Constructs a new set.
-If *array* is specified, copies all values from the *array* into this set.
+If *array* is specified, adds the given the *array* of string values to the returned set.

 <a name="set_has" href="#wiki-set_has">#</a> set.<b>has</b>(<i>value</i>)

-Returns true if and only if this set has an entry for the specified *value*.
+Returns true if and only if this set has an entry for the specified *value* string.

 <a name="set_add" href="#wiki-set_add">#</a> set.<b>add</b>(<i>value</i>)

-Adds the specified *value* to this set.
+Adds the specified *value* string to this set.

 <a name="set_remove" href="#wiki-set_remove">#</a> set.<b>remove</b>(<i>value</i>)

-If the set contains the specified *value*, removes it and returns true.
+If the set contains the specified *value* string, removes it and returns true.
 Otherwise, this method does nothing and returns false.

 <a name="set_values" href="#wiki-set_values">#</a> set.<b>values</b>()

-Returns an array of the values in this set.
+Returns an array of the string values in this set.
 The order of the returned values is arbitrary.
-Can be used as a convenient way of computing the unique values for an array of strings.
+Can be used as a convenient way of computing the unique values for a set of strings.
 For example:

 ```js
 d3.set(["foo", "bar", "foo", "baz"]).values(); // "foo", "bar", "baz"